clojurebridgefi/clojurebridge22-materials/clojurebridge/doc/install-from-usb.md

 ## Install Java

-1. Open Powershell (via Start-menu search)
+5. Open Powershell (via Start-menu search)
-2. Write `java -version` command and press enter.
+6. Write `java -version` command and press enter.
 If you see ` version "1.8.0_xxx"`, you should be okay and you can continue to next section, installing Visual Studio Code.
 Otherwise continue to **3**.
-3. Find the folder you unzipped, and doubleclick the "jdk-8u341-windows-x64.exe" -file and continue the installation per instruction.
+7. Find the folder you unzipped, and doubleclick the "jdk-8u341-windows-x64.exe" -file and continue the installation per instruction.

 ## Install Visual Studio Code

-1. Open the vscode-folder doubleclick Code.exe
+8. Open the vscode-folder doubleclick Code.exe
-2. If you get a security warning, click "Run"
+9. If you get a security warning, click "Run"
-3. Click "Install" and wait until Visual Studio Code opens
+10. Click "Install" and wait until Visual Studio Code opens
-4. If you get a Windows Defender/Firewall warning, click "Allow"
+11. If you get a Windows Defender/Firewall warning, click "Allow"

+## Install Leiningen

+12. Go to https://djpowell.github.io/leiningen-win-installer/ and download the leiningen-win-installer 1.0 under the green arrowy button.
+Follow the instructions of the installation wizard.
-5. Continue with **B. Set up VSCode**.
+13. Continue with **B. Set up VSCode**.

 If you are using Linux, you can ask help from the coach.